JaxSulav/hologram-detection/README.md

 Run the script:

-    python detection.py --video=INPUT.mp4
+    python detection.py --video=input.mp4
-where, INPUT = name of the video file
+where, input = name of the video file